serverlessworkflow/specification/examples/README.md

 </tr>
 </table>

-And then our reusable sub-workflow which performs the checking of our car tires:
+And then our reusable sub-workflow which performs the checking of our car vitals:

 <table>
 <tr>